 Left upper quadrant (LUQ) pain means pain in the left upper abdominal region.
-There are related separate articles on Abdominal Pain, Abdominal Pain in Pregnancy, Abdominal Pain in Childhood.
+There are related separate articles Right Upper Quadrant Pain, Abdominal Pain, Abdominal Pain in Pregnancy, Abdominal Pain in Children.

 - Pain: onset, nature, time course, radiation, exacerbating or relieving factors.

-- Women: is pregnancy possible?
-Last menstrual period date - was this a normal period?
+- Women: establish whether pregnancy is possible.
+Last menstrual period date - ask whether this period was normal.